-Plaintiff seeks fees for the services of two lawyers and four paralegals, to be paid at the following rates: \$475.00 per hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period; \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/150.00 per hour for Yanet Scott, Patrick Meehan, Olivia West and Camille McKenzie, who were paralegals with the firm Tyrka & Associates during that same period of time.
-(Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
-2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶ 8-11, 15.)
-According to Tykra's Verified Statement ("Verified Statement"), "[t]he hourly rates in the itemization are the rates Tyrka & Associates has customarily charged."
-(Exh.
-2 ¶4.)
+Plaintiff seeks fees for the services of five lawyers and/or paralegals, to be paid at the following rates: \$475.00 per hour for Douglas Tyrka, an attorney with approximately 9-10 years experience during the relevant time period, \$268.00/275.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/150.00 per hour for Yanet Scott, Patrick Meehan, and Camille McKenzie, who were paralegals with the firm Tyrka & Associates during that same period of time.
+(Plaintiff's Itemization of Fees/Expenses [1]; Fee Motion, Exh.
+2 [Verified Statement of Douglas Tyrka